 In the case of an internal Virtual Tour, you can upload all the single photos directly from the camera and then connect them via the GSV app.

 Pilot Era can do live streaming on different platforms (including Facebook and YouTube) with a maximum resolution of 4K.
 You can choose the resolution you want for the stream and also the bitrate for each resolution.
-Obviously, for having higher quality, during my tests I streamed in 4K at 15mbps (which is the maximum available).
+Obviously, for having higher quality, during my tests I streamed in 4K at 15mbps.
+Actually the max quality available is 4K 50mbps.

 The quality of the streaming is good.
 I would say it looks a bit better than a 4K video recorded with a consumer-grade camera.
 The audio quality is good even if the wind noise reduction is missing.
 Stitching during the live is good if the camera is stable.
 During the movements you notice some stitching lines, but it should improve with the addition of anti-shake stabilization.